Batteries at the heart of ESA space missions

 Most satellites rely on solar panels to feed them electricity once in orbit, but they still need batteries in the first place to kick-start the unfolding of their arrays.
 Once the solar panels begin to deliver energy, a satellite battery works in the same way as a car battery: charging itself up in order to be ready when the spacecraft experiences peak power demand, passes into shadow, performs a manoeuvre or has an emergency.

 For other missions, solar panels remain impractical, and ‘primary batteries’ are the sole source of power.
 ESA’s Huygens probe, for example, relied on non-rechargeable lithium sulphur dioxide batteries.
 These were chosen because they could be left inactive during the seven-year trip to Saturn, but still retain sufficient capacity for the landing on Titan.
+Lithium-sulphuride chloride batteries with high energy density were used for the Foton M3 missions, which allowed for performing experiments in microgravity for more than 10 days before reentering the atmosphere.

 ESA’s Energy Storage section at ESTEC works in cooperation with European industry to make a broad range of batteries available for space applications.
 The battery is among the most mission-critical spacecraft components.
 Energy storage research and development seeks ways to increase the specific energy to minimise battery mass and volume while maximising reliability, efficiency and cycle life.